Adidas Terrex Swift R2 GTX

-Adidas has come on strong in the world of hiking footwear, and for 2018 released the latest rendition of its Terrex Swift series.
-The R2 GTX is a low-cut hiking shoe that comes in at just 1 pound 8.6 ounces for the pair.
-After taking it out backpacking in Utah’s Canyon Country, we were impressed with the protection and toughness of the R2, although it does have a slightly stiffer feel than we’re used to.
-Below we break down the Terrex Swift R2’s comfort, weight, traction, protection, stability, waterproofing, fit and sizing, and more.
-To see how it stacks up against the competition, see our article on the best lightweight hiking shoes.
+Adidas has come on strong in the world of hiking footwear, and its Terrex Swift series is a notable standout among the competition.
+The R2 GTX is a low-cut waterproof hiking shoe that weighs a reasonable 1 pound 8.6 ounces for the pair but offers surprisingly great protection and stability.
+After taking it out backpacking in Utah’s Canyon Country, we were impressed with the toughness and hiking boot-like personality of the R2, although it does have a slightly stiffer feel than we’re used to.
+Below we break down the Terrex Swift R2’s overall performance.
+To see how it stacks up against the competition, see our article on the best hiking shoes.

-At 1 pound 8.6 ounces for the pair, the Terrex Swift R2 is on the lightweight end of the hiking shoe spectrum, especially for the level of protection you get.
-For comparison, the popular Salomon X Ultra 3 weighs slightly more at 1 pound 10.8 ounces, while The North Face’s Ultra Hedgehog Fastpack GTX (1 pound 14 ounces) and Ultra 110 GTX (1 pound 15 ounces) both come in significantly heavier.
-You can go lighter with a shoe like Merrell’s new MQM Flex at 1 pound 7.7 ounces, but we were not impressed with the traction or durability of that shoe, and the sole on the Adidas most certainly will last longer.
+At 1 pound 8.6 ounces for the pair, the Terrex Swift R2 is impressively light, especially for the level of protection you get.
+For comparison, the popular Salomon X Ultra 3 GTX weighs slightly more at 1 pound 10.8 ounces, while The North Face’s Ultra 111 WP (1 lb.
+14.2 oz.) and La Sportiva’s Spire GTX (1 lb.
+15 oz.) both come in quite a bit heavier.
+You can go lighter with a flexible shoe like Salomon X Raise GTX at 1 pound 7.6 ounces, but you do sacrifice some in stability and traction.
 Pound for pound, the Terrex Swift R2 packs a lot of punch.

-Traction on the Terrex Swift is excellent.
-Unlike other modern hiking shoes we’ve tested of late (the aforementioned the Merrell MQM comes to mind), the lugs here are deep and tough.
-Adidas again partnered with tire maker Continental for the rubber, and the tread pattern does look surprisingly similar to that of a car tire.
-It’s hard to tell how much of that is style over substance, but the R2 GTX is grippy on rock, the lugs are deep and well-spaced (this helps prevent mud from caking), and the rubber is noticeably hard, which should help with longevity.
+Traction on the Adidas Terrex Swift R2 is excellent with deep and durable lugs.
+Adidas partnered with tire maker Continental for the rubber, and the tread pattern does look surprisingly similar to that of a car tire.
+It’s hard to tell how much of that is style over substance, but the R2 GTX is grippy on rock, the lugs are substantial and well-spaced (this helps prevent mud from caking), and the rubber is noticeably hard, which should help with longevity.
 After a backpacking trip in Utah’s Canyonlands, we did notice some slight wear on a few lugs near the toe, meaning the shoes aren’t indestructible and eventually will wear down.
 But we put them to the test in terms of scrambling on rock with a loaded pack and they performed admirably.

 In addition to the low weight, perhaps the single biggest upside of the Terrex Swift R2 is protection.
 Underfoot, these shoes feel much more like a hiking boot than their design would suggest.
 Compared to the reasonably burly Salomon X Ultra 3, the Adidas provided even more separation from the trail.
 We hiked over all kinds of rock in Utah’s Canyon Country but felt none of the sharp corners that you often get with other lightweight shoes.
 If you like feeling the trail beneath you, we recommend you look elsewhere.
 The R2 is burly and tough underfoot but certainly not one of the more sensitive shoes we’ve worn.